infor-design/enterprise/docs/TESTING.md

 # Testing

+The IDS components are backed by both functional and end-to-end (e2e) test suites.
+When contributing to the IDS enterprise project, before we can accept pull requests we expect that new tests will be provided to prove that new functionality works, and that all existing tests pass.

-## Test naming conventions
+## Test Stack

+- [Karma](https://karma-runner.github.io/2.0/index.html) test runner for all tests.
+- [Protractor](https://www.protractortest.org/) for controlling e2e tests.
+- [TravisCI](https://travis-ci.com/infor-design/enterprise) for continuous integration (CI).
+- [BrowserStack](https://www.browserstack.com/) for running e2e tests on our various supported environments.

+## Writing Tests

+### Naming Conventions for Tests

-- Use plain and proper English
+- Use plain and proper English.
-- Describe what the test is testing
+- Describe what the test is testing.
-- Component or example page name is on the 'describe' line, do not write it again on the 'it' line
+- Component and/or example page name should be part of the `describe()` statement.
+Do not write it again as part of the `it()` statement.

-### Describe() Examples
+#### Describe() Examples

-- `Accordion accordion panel tests`
+- `Accordion panel tests`
 - `Tabs counts tests`

-### It() Examples
+#### It() Examples

 - `Should do [x] when [y] happens`
 - `Should be possible to [x]`